kubernetes/enhancements/keps/sig-scheduling/6089-was-controller-apis/README.md

 The library encapsulates the following logic:
-1. **Policy Resolution:** Merges default configurations with user-provided overrides (e.g., resolving escape hatches uniformly across the ecosystem).
+1. **Policy Resolution:** Merges default configurations with user-provided overrides (e.g., resolving escape hatches uniformly across the ecosystem) into each node's `ResolvedConfig`, then applies that node's `Callbacks` so controllers can post-process the resolved configuration (e.g. defaulting gang `MinCount`).
 2. **Structural Resolution:** Maps the logical tree hierarchy to the corresponding technical structures in the low-level scheduler `Workload` API, abstracting version variations (e.g. flat templates vs. nested sub-group templates).